• Instagram

 Mixing herbs and rice together in a large glass bowl with a spout and a handle.

 • Gently mix the rice and herbs.
-Then add 3 tablespoon of oil to a pot and gently add the rice with herbs on top of the oil.
+Then add 3 tbsp of oil to a pot and gently add the rice with herbs on top of the oil.

 • Using the back side of a kitchen utensil, make 6 deep holes in the rice, then put the lid back on.
 Cook on medium heat, watching the rice carefully.